deeenes/bioinfo-tools/README.md

     Tantau.
 To find out what kind of graphics, see [the examples in the galery](http://www.texample.net/tikz/examples/).
 If your figure
     involves lots of maths, algebra or needs many alignements and positioning TikZ might be useful for you.
-It is worths to take a look on the 1161 pages [user manual of TikZ](http://mirrors.ctan.org/graphics/pgf/base/doc/pgfmanual.pdf),
+It is worth to take a look on the 1161 pages [user manual of TikZ](http://mirrors.ctan.org/graphics/pgf/base/doc/pgfmanual.pdf),
     it is really amazing!
 Or you can start with the [short